ShawnTylerSchwartz/UCLA-Ackerman-Slideshow/README.md

 1. Local Browser Compatibility
  > At the request of UCLA, the script must run in a browser, (i.e. Gooogle Chrome), that could be placed in a kiosk setup for a multi-projector display.

-2. No Server ##(neither localhost nor webhost)##
+2. No Server *(neither localhost nor webhost)*
  > The computer connected to the multi-projector setup will not be connected to the internet and will not be running any localhost servers.

 3. Easily Editable
  > The people who will be updating the slides in the future wanted a system where images could be added seemlessly without having to edit code.

 ## Architecture
 Although simple in theory, my main challenge was building this script to be both (somewhat) dynamic--for the sake of future, non-programmers, to be able to update the image slides, change their order, and add new slides.
-Since no local server would be implemented, I was challenged in reading-in from the directory housing the slide images to be able to essentially count how many were placed in there.
-As a simple solution to this "problem," I created a separate "parameters.js" file to house the timing and number of images parameters.
-This solved the problem of separating these #essential parameters# from the rest of the script running the multi-projector slider, preventing accidental "breaking" or "touching" of the main script: "ackerman.js".
+Since no local server would be implemented, I was challenged in reading-in from the directory housing the slide images to be able to essentially count how many were image "items" were placed in that directory.
+Yet, read-in functions that I am familiar with would have required a server (i.e., using PHP or node.js), which was not an option.
+Thus, as a simple solution to this "problem," I created a separate "parameters.js" file to house the **timing** and **number of images** *parameters*.
+This solved the problem of separating these *essential parameters* from the rest of the script running the multi-projector slider, preventing accidental "breaking" or "touching" of the main script: **"ackerman.js"**.

 ```javascript
 // parameters.js